 Board-to-Board transfers

 Note: Opening enrollment does not mean that all enrollment restrictions have been lifted.
-If during the reporting month, a Board has approved enrolling at least one child into care who is not in any of the categories above, then enrollment is considered open for that month.
+If, during the reporting month, a Board has approved enrolling at least one child into care who is not in any of the categories above, then enrollment is considered open for that month.
 Enrollment is considered open even if numbers are limited to balance the effect of attrition.

-Pre-K, Head Start/Early Head Start Exemption—As described in , if a recognized pre-K or Head Start and/or Early Head Start partnership refers a child directly to a child care provider to receive services, that child is exempt from the waiting list.
-(Whether or not the referred child may receive services in the contracted partnership program is subject to the availability of funding and the availability of subsidized slots at the partnership site.)
+Pre-K, HS/EHS Exemption—As described in D-1008, if a recognized pre-K or HS and/or EHS partnership refers a child directly to a child care provider to receive services, that child is exempt from the waiting list (whether the referred child may receive services in the contracted partnership program is subject to the availability of funding and the availability of subsidized slots at the partnership site).

 Rule Reference: §809.18